 Pythagorean Triples

-A Pythagorean triple is formed by three natural numbers that determine the lengths of the sides of a right triangle.
+A Pythagorean triple is a set of three natural numbers \((a, b, c)\) that can be side lengths of a right triangle.

 Angle bisector